ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: System Design

 \subsection{Implementation}

-\textbf{Web agent framework.} Our system is built on the Magentic-UI web agent framework~\cite{mozannar2025magentic}.
-We use Magentic-UI's \textit{web surfer}~\cite{magui_websurfer} for web browsing, interaction, and navigation, as well as the same tool definitions (e.g., visit URL, web search, scroll down/up, click, type)~\cite{magui_toodef} to define the web surfer's functionality.
+\textbf{Web agent framework.} Our system is built on the Magentic-UI web agent framework~\cite{mozannar2025magentic}, which offers a web interface that allows human oversight of web agent actions.
+We chose this web agent framework since its interface displays agent actions on a live webpage with visual overlays (e.g., a rectangle marking the target UI element, a dot showing cursor clicks) so users can monitor execution in real time and spot issues as they arise.
+In our implementation, we use Magentic-UI's \textit{web surfer}~\footnote{\url{https://github.com/microsoft/magentic-ui/tree/main/src/magentic_ui/agents/web_surfer}} for web browsing, interaction, and navigation, as well as the same tool definitions (e.g., visit URL, web search, scroll down/up, click, type)~\footnote{\url{https://github.com/microsoft/magentic-ui/tree/main/src/magentic_ui/tools}} to define the web surfer's functionality.

-\textbf{LLMs.} \tool has been tested with OpenAI GPT-4o for webpage parsing and action reasoning of the web surfer.
+\textbf{LLMs.} \tool has been tested with OpenAI GPT-4o~\cite{gpt4o} for webpage parsing and action reasoning of the web surfer.
 The reasoned actions are performed on the webpage using Playwright~\cite{playwright}.
 The LLMs for workflow synthesis, condition check on webpage states, and user notification were tested with GPT-4o.

-\textbf{Workflow synthesis time.} The execution time for each task depends on the number of steps.
+\textbf{Workflow synthesis time.} The execution time of each task depends on the number of steps.
 We report the mean and standard deviation of per-task execution time for the formative study tasks in Table~\ref{tab:user_eval_task_execution_time}.
 To synthesize the \tool Workflow, each original and variation task is executed five times, so the workflow synthesis time is about the total number of executions multiplied by the per-task execution time.
+To optimize the workflow synthesis time, multiple executions can be initiated in parallel.
+Failed and successful executions from these runs can then be used for workflow synthesis.